-Log for Main Campus, and are solicited jointly by Campus Security from all law enforcement agencies that have or share law enforcement jurisdiction for College locations and other College property.
-Such agencies include applicable law enforcement in

-Harvey County (for HutchCC-Newton), McPherson County (for HutchCC-McPherson), and Reno County (for Main Campus and HutchCC-South Campus), and the military police at Fort Riley (for HutchCC-Fort Riley).
+Log for Main Campus and are solicited jointly by Campus Security from all law enforcement agencies that have or share law enforcement jurisdiction for College locations and other College property.
+Such agencies include applicable law enforcement in Harvey County (for HutchCC-Newton), McPherson County (for HutchCC-McPherson), and Reno County (for Main Campus and HutchCC-South Campus).

-The Vice President of Student Services and the Director of Residence Life, provide the author with disciplinary statistics for the report concerning alcohol, drug, and weapon violations of the Disciplinary Proceedings Student Code of Conduct (Policy Number 1047) and Title IX Officer provides statistics regarding reported incidents of dating violence, domestic violence, sexual assault, and stalking incidents alleged to have occurred within Clery Geography at any HutchCC location.
+The Executive Director of Student Affairs and Campus Safety and the Director of Resident Life provide the author with disciplinary statistics for the report concerning alcohol, drug, and weapon violations of the Disciplinary Proceedings Student Code of Conduct (Policy Number 1047) and Title IX Officer provides statistics regarding reported incidents of dating violence, domestic violence, sexual assault, and stalking incidents alleged to have occurred within Clery Geography at any HutchCC location.
 These offices provide educational programming to comply with federal law and regulations.
 Additionally, Campus Security and a standing subcommittee, the HutchCC Safety and Security Subcommittee, make recommendations for improving campus safety, preventing campus crime, and promoting the College's safety and security awareness and response initiatives.